-Many women find themselves disconnected during pregnancy.
+When we take a a good look around, it is disturbing to see how many women find themselves disconnected during pregnancy and in the woman’s everyday lives.
 They consider it a season they ‘must endure’, like a prison sentence.
 The season of pregnancy is spent counting down their time until their ‘release date’.

 “How much longer do you have?”, asked the stranger.

 “16 more weeks, almost there.”, replied the mom.

 This disconnect has been thought to contribute to a great number of pregnant mothers left undiagnosed and untreated for what may be termed Prenatal Depression.
 Prenatal depression has already been a known risk factor for postpartum depression.
 We have acknowledged that drugs, alcohol, and tobacco pass through the placenta to babies during pregnancy.
 However, it is still at a whisper we share the studies that show how emotional hormones pass through as well.
 It is believed that fetal exposure to increased amounts of stress hormones during pregnancy contribute to an increased number of infant mortality rate, babies who are irritable, difficult to console, less active and attentive, and children who suffer from behavioral, learning, and mental health disorders.